someengineering/fixinventory/docs/source/manual/discovery.rst

             .

-A sub-query is a complete query and can use almost all features of a normal query (exception: sub-queries can not be tagged).
+A sub-query is a complete query and can use the features of any other query.
 The result of a sub-query is merged with the original node under the given merge name.
 If the merge name is a simple literal, zero or one result of the sub-query is expected.
 This also means, that the graph traversal of the sub-query stops, when the first matching element is found.